pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 {{#include ../outputs/expressions/window_group_2.txt}}
 ```

 Polars keeps track of the groups locations and maps the expressions to the proper row locations.
-Also this could be done
+This will also work
-over different groups in a single `select` it will work.
+over different groups in a single `select`.

 The power of window expressions is that you often don't need a `groupby -> explode` combination, but you can put the logic in a
-single expressions.
+single expression.
 It also makes the API cleaner.
-If proper used a:
+If properly used a:

 - `groupby` -> marks that groups are aggregated and we expect a `DataFrame` of size `n_groups`
 - `.over()` -> marks that we want to compute something within a group, but that we don't modify the original size of the `DataFrame`

 ## Window expression rules

-The evaluation of window expressions are as followed (assuming we apply on `pl.Int32` column):
+The evaluation of window expressions are as follows (assuming we apply on `pl.Int32` column):

 ```python
 # aggregate and broadcast within a group